eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 But hardware (and the power required to run them) is expensive, and so we would like to squeeze out every last drop of the juicy performance our machines can deliver to us.
-You might be surprised how much computation power a single CPU has, and in some cases you might even be able to avoid scaling out if you optimize your code enough so that it can run on a single machine or even a single CPU.
+You might be surprised how much computational power a single CPU has, and in some cases you might even be able to avoid scaling out if you optimize your code enough so that it can run on a single machine or even a single CPU.